 Research and Awards – Advance evidence-based practices of play therapy by supporting research through the Dan E. Homeyer Reseach Award and the Nancy Guillory Award.

-If you are not currently a member of APT, TAPT, and your local chapter, I encourage you to join our community of 700+ play therapists as we strive to provide high quality play therapy interventions for the children and families we serve.
+If you are not currently a member of APT, TAPT, and your local chapter, we encourage you to join our community of 1000+ play therapists as we strive to provide high quality play therapy interventions for the children and families we serve.